DS-100/textbook/notebooks/ch17/hyp_introduction_part2.md

 There are several cases where we would like to perform a permuation test in order to test a hypothesis and learn more about the world.
 A permutation test is a very useful type of non-parametric test that allows us to make inferences without making statistical assumptions that underly traditional parametric tests.

 One insightful example of permutation inference is the reexamination of Student Evaluation of Teaching (SET) data by Boring, Ottoboni, and Stark (2016).
 In this experiment, 47 students were randomly assigned to one of four sections.
+There are two TAs that teach two sections each; one TA is male and other is female.
 In two of the sections, the teaching assistants were introduced using their actual names.
 In the other two sections, the assistants switched names.